backdrop-contrib/instagram_block/readme.md

 TESTED
 -----

-Created an Instagram account block in Backdrop 1.0
+Created an Instagram user accout block and a hashtag block in Backdrop 1.1

 KNOWN ISSUES